adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 ---
 slug: "/blog/chess-analysis/"
-title: "Opening Knowledge vs. Rating Analysis with Lichess Data"
+title: "Chess Opening Analysis with a Lichess Dataset"
 description: "How does knowledge of Chess Openings relate to player rating?
 In this analysis, I investigate the use Book Openings and Master Games with 20,000 public Lichess Games."
 image: "/assets/img/post-2-cover.jpg"
 imageAlt: "Pawns on a Chess board"